-Better your coaching by sticking to best practices
+Get better at coaching a remote team by sticking to best practices

 Make next steps clear

 Call centers can increase productivity as agents adapt to change more quickly, improve agent engagement and upgrade customer experience.
-With quality as the number one ingredient, your business makes an investment in its future.
+With quality as the number one ingredient when coaching your remote team, your business makes an investment in its future.